johnnyk1090/johnnyk1090/README.md

 - 👷‍ I have worked for a few years as a Software Application Developer and Database Administrator
 - 🧑‍💻 MSc degree in Computing from University of Sheffield, UK
 - 🌱 I’m currently learning NLP (Natural Language Processing)
-- 👯 I’m looking to collaborate with professionals on NLP engineering industry
+- 👯 I’m looking to collaborate with professionals on NLP Engineering Industry
 - 📫 How to reach me: konteas17giannis@gmail.com